nkdAgility/Agile-Delivery-Kit-for-Software-Organisations/src/collections/_technologies/professional-scrum.md

 The Scrum Guide is a document that uses one word when it should really use ten in an effort to minimize any mandated or constraining element beyond the minimum required to deliver an empirical system.

-There are 9 load bearing elements of Scrum that are identified by the word "MUST", and 7 elements using the work "SHOULD".
-Everything else is present in service to those core elements and are open to different implementations that maintain integrity of the outcome of empiricism.
+There are 9 load bearing elements of Scrum that are identified by the word "MUST", and seven elements using the word "SHOULD".
+Everything else is present in service to those core elements and are open to different implementations that maintain the integrity of the outcome of empiricism.

 ### What MUST Scrum have?